r-moeritz/pac-man/README.md

 - Ghosts flash a few seconds before leaving fright mode
 - Pac-Man can do "pre-turns" (aka "cornering")
 - Added support for gamepads & joysticks
-- Increased game speed to match MAME as closely as possible
+- Increased the game speed to match MAME as closely as possible
 - Blinky becomes faster "Elroy 1" & "Elroy 2" as pellets are depleted
 - Inky & Clyde get released from the ghost pen on a timer instead of when Pac-Man has eaten 30/70 pellets
 - The spritesheet has been replaced with one that looks better and includes ghost animation frames
-- The ghosts are animated while moving
+- The ghosts are animated while moving.
+- Added most sounds except for the the irritating wailing siren

 Please enjoy!